Article Updated on: 21st March, 2025

 Upgrading to a two-way video system modernizes your building, reduces maintenance costs, and makes your tenants’ lives more convenient.
 Video call boxes allow for remote management and provide long-term value by ensuring your property stays secure and up-to-date, which makes them wiser investments than traditional systems.

-Still, we understand that some building owners and property managers prefer simple systems with limited functionality and zero learning curve, which is why we have included a few basic call boxes in our round-up.
+Still, we understand that some building owners and property managers prefer simple systems with limited functionality and a zero-learning curve, which is why we have included a few basic call boxes also in our round-up.

 Viking E-10A-EWP Entry Phone